Skip to content

 from ase.io import read

-# Load an existing MD trajectory and analyze it using the high-speed Rust engine
+# Read existing MD trajectory and analyze using FBTK's fast Rust engine

 traj = read("production.lammpstrj", index=":")